 - Removal of all spam links.

-- Penalising paid links instead of earned links.
+- Penalise paid links instead of earned links.

-Penguins tasks was to penalise websites with backlinks by lowering the ranking of the websites that used unscrupulous ways to get better SERP Ranking.
+Penguin tasks was to penalise websites with fake backlinks by lowering the ranking of the websites that used unscrupulous ways to get better SERP Ranking.
 Because search engines rely on links to rank websites some dubious sites put unnatural links in place to try and fool algorithms.

 What is a link or a backlink and what does it do?

-A Link is like an accolade that increases your ranking and if a prestigious or recognised website is linked to your own site then you will gain more by association to a better or higher ranking (like a positive rub-off effect).
-However if an unknown low ranking website is linked to your website then it will not affect the ranking overall.
+A backlink is like an accolade that increases your ranking and if a reputable website is linked to your own site.
+It gives you more credibility by this association to a better or higher ranking (like a positive rub-off effect).

-Algorithms will look at and analysis ‘anchor text’ this is text that is hyperlinked.
+Algorithms looks at ‘anchor text’ the text that is hyperlinked.
 For example a few words (3-5) that are highlighted with mouse-over (hover) they are an active link to another page.
-A website that is connected or getting linked with a anchor text, for example ‘top tips for SEO improvement’ or ‘breakthrough SEO strategies’, will get the attention of Google who see that people are visiting your website by clicking on these anchor words.
+A website that is connected or getting linked with a anchor text.
+E.g ‘top tips for SEO improvement’ or ‘breakthrough SEO strategies’, will get the attention of Google who see that people are visiting your website by clicking on these anchor words.

 Unscrupulous marketing people will try to manipulate ranking by creating links themselves to get google’s attention.
 Regardless of their origin or provenance they might be from low-quality websites but if the quantity is high then ranking will improve.

-Penguin is clever and can detect when a site has fake (home made links) and will down rank these sites they are connected to their own links.
+Penguin is clever and can detect home made links on a fake site.
+Then will down rank these sites connected to their own links.